cloudflare/cloudflare-docs/content/version-management/reference/available-settings.md

 # Available settings

-When you use Version Management, you can edit various configuration settings, including Page Rules, [Firewall Rules](/waf/), [Cache settings](/cache/), and more.
+When you use Version Management, you can edit various configuration settings, such as Page Rules, [Firewall Rules](/waf/), and [Cache settings](/cache/).

 Generally, you are allowed to edit all zone-level configurations except for the following: